Skip to main content

 Phentermine works differently.
 It promotes the release of certain chemicals in your brain, such as norepinephrine and dopamine, that reduce feelings of hunger.
 People who take phentermine tend to eat less, which can result in weight loss.

-Keep in mind: Wegovy and phentermine work best when combined with a healthy diet and exercise.
+Keep in mind: Wegovy and phentermine work best when combined with a nutritious diet and routine exercise.

 2. Wegovy and phentermine have unique dosages and are administered differently

-Wegovy is an injectable product and phentermine is a pill.
+Wegovy comes as an injection and a pill.
+Phentermine comes as a pill only.
 Each one has specific instructions on taking your dose.

-Wegovy is a once-weekly injectable medication that comes in a single-use, prefilled pen.
+As an injection, Wegovy is a once-weekly medication that comes in a single-use, prefilled pen.
 The pens are available in five dosages.
 The dose is preset for each device and the needle comes attached to the pen.

-The typical starting dose of Wegovy is 0.25 mg once weekly for 4 weeks (1 month).
+The typical starting dosage of injectable Wegovy is 0.25 mg once weekly for 4 weeks (1 month).
 If you’re tolerating the medication well, your dose will slowly increase every 4 weeks until you reach a maintenance dose of 2.4 mg once weekly.

 Phentermine is an oral product that comes as a tablet and capsule.
 It’s also available as an orally disintegrating tablet (ODT) that dissolves on the tongue.
 Phentermine tablets are available in a 37.5 mg formulation, while the capsules are available in 15 mg, 30 mg, and 37.5 mg formulations.